 R.I.
-Gen. Laws § 44-48.2-5(a) (11) requires the Office of Revenue analysis to make a recommendation "as to whether the tax incentive should be continued, modified, or terminated."
-The Office of Revenue Analysis recommends that the "Exemption from Tax for Writers, Composers and Artists" be reconsidered according to the recommendations described in the previous section.
+Gen. Laws § 44-48.2-5(a)(11) requires the Office of Revenue Analysis to make a recommendation "as to whether the tax incentive should be continued, modified, or terminated."
+The Office of Revenue Analysis recommends that the program be modified according to the recommendations described in the previous section.